SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/work-with-messages-and-templates.md

 # Work with the message templates

 Just like your business card, your mailing should make a good impression.
-That’s why creating a master (corporate) template is the best way to ensure all your mailings look good, have the same design and represent your brand.
+That is why creating a master (corporate) template is the best way to ensure all your mailings look good, have the same design and represent your brand.

 It will also help you prevent CRM users from designing their own, disjointed styles that may not reflect your brand or marketing strategy.

 You can design a master template for each type of mailing you send.
 For example, you can create a newsletter template, an email campaign template, or even a Christmas card template.

-SuperOffice CRM offers more than **100 templates for mailing** that you can download and use as a starting point or inspiration for your own mailing template that will reflect your company’s branding.
+SuperOffice CRM offers more than **100 templates for mailing** that you can download and use as a starting point or inspiration for your own mailing template that will reflect your company's branding.

 [!include[Note about 2 editor versions](includes/note-old-or-new-editor.md)]

 ## Where to find templates for mailing

-To check out the standard templates, you should go to the **Message templates** tab in the Marketing section.
-Here you’ll find the Online template library, which contains more than 100 online templates that you can download to use.
+To check out the standard templates, go to the **Message templates** tab in the Marketing section.
+Here you will find the Online template library, which contains more than 100 online templates that you can download to use.

 You can open the message template you like by clicking on it.
 To download this template, click on the **Import template** button.